Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 conclusions of law, and recommendations.
 The report shall contain a finding

 whether or not the accused person violated this Act or failed to comply with

 the conditions required in this Act.
 The Board shall specify the nature of the

 violation or failure to comply, and shall make its recommendations to the Secretary.

 The report of findings of fact, conclusions of law and recommendation of

-the Board shall be the basis for the Department's order for refusing to issue, restore, or renew a license, or otherwise disciplining a licensee, or for
+the Board shall be the basis for the Secretary's order for refusing to issue, restore, or renew a license, or otherwise disciplining a licensee, or for

 the granting of a license, certificate, or permit.
 If the Secretary disagrees